fjebaker/julia-resources/gpu/README.md

 In another project I am trying to write a geodesic intersection tracing algorithm with parallelization support for the GPU.

 The included notebook here explains my initial research procedure in achieving this.

+The order of notebooks is
+- Geodesic Tracing
+- GPU Memory